 Make a list and continue to add to it every few days.
 You will realize how much you have to be thankful for, no matter how big or how small.
 It is great to have a visual reminder of your blessings.

 Choose not to stress

-It might seem like there are outside forces causing you to stress, but it’s in reality originating from the thoughts you’re thinking in your mind about the situation that you’re in.
-If you had the choice not to stress, you’d probable choose not to.
-Realizing that the choice is yours is something that most of us forget about in the moment, when we’ve already portrayed ourselves into a self-imposed corner and think that there are no other options but to stress out about it until conditions change.
+It might seem like there are outside forces causing you to stress, but, it’s in reality, originating from the thoughts you’re thinking in your mind about the situation that you’re in.
+If you had the choice not to stress, you’d probably choose not to.
+Realizing that the choice is yours is something that most of us forget about at the moment when we’ve already portrayed ourselves into a self-imposed corner and think that there are no other options but to stress out about it until conditions change.